KohaAloha/are-we-flying/README.md

 ### ... and a... `run.bat`?
 Really?

 Yeah, shocker, the majority of the world is on Windows, despite it still being the year of Linux on the desktop.
 And "every dev uses a macbook".

 Who knew?

 ### Okay look we need to talk

-Super, hit me up on https://twitter.com/TheRealPomax or https://mastodon.social/@therealpomax, or if you're _actually_ serious, open an issue and we can actually talk in a way that has a permanent, public record and all that.
+Super, hit me up on https://twitter.com/TheRealPomax or https://mastodon.social/@therealpomax, or if you're _actually_ serious, open an issue and we can  talk in a way that has a permanent, public record and all that.
 Because if you're truly serious, the world should be our audience.